Mote3D/Mote3D_toolbox/README.md

 Update: Interface for geometry export to Ansys&#8482; DesignModeler as well as STEP and IGES is available, please inquire for details.

 Mote3D is an adaptable, easy-to-use open-source software toolbox for the generation of random particulate microstructure models with periodic boundaries.
-Mote3D can be used to generate models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, partially sintered ceramics, powders, open-cell foams or concrete aggregates, as well as of certain biomaterials or scaffolds.
+Mote3D can be used to generate virtual models that represent the microstructure of various inhomogeneous engineering materials such as particle-reinforced composites, partially sintered ceramics, powders, open-cell foams or concrete aggregates, as well as of certain biomaterials or scaffolds.
 These models can be